 Dust removal is pretty good even with the dust box that comes off easily and empties with a few shakes.
 The see-through plastic allows you to control how full the box is, and the filter catches most of the dust, making the workspace almost spotless.

-If you don’t like to work with a box, the adapter that comes with it allows for attaching the shop vac if you want to.
+If you don’t like to work with a box, the adapter that comes with it allows for attaching the sander to the shop vac if you want to.

 This sander is a bit heavier than the Tacklife PSFS1A weighing 7.5 lb but still light enough to be quiet portable and great for all kinds of jobs, including vertical sanding.